Moderate Deviations in Cycle Count: Introduction

-We prove the second of these two cases (see Theorem~\ref{thm:small-p-triangle-count}); the first remains a conjecture.
-We also prove some structural results on graphs with $\tau(G) \le \E \tau(G) - \omega(n^{-3/4})$.
-These structural results provide a plausible explanation for the importance of $t = \Theta(n^{-3/4})$, namely that it is the threshold at which a single large negative eigenvalue of the adjacency matrix becomes responsible for almost all of the triangle deficit.
+We also prove some structural results on graphs with $\tau_k(G) \le \E \tau_k(G) - t^k$ in our range of $t^k$: conditioned on this cycle-count deviation, with high probability such a graph has a very negative eigenvalue, and also has a small subgraph with substantially smaller edge density.
+These structural results provide a plausible explanation for the importance of the threshold between the two regimes: it is the threshold at which a single large negative eigenvalue of the adjacency matrix becomes responsible for almost all of the $k$-cycle deficit.